DukeMobileDevCenter/Jigsaw/README.md

 ### Building with CocoaPods

-Please refer to [issue #39](https://github.com/DukeMobileDevCenter/Jigsaw/issues/39) for more details.

 1. Clone or download the repository
 2. Run the `pod install` command in the `Jigsaw-app` folder
 3. Open the `Jigsaw.xcworkspace` workspace file
 4. Build with `Jigsaw` scheme

+Please refer to [build-setup](docs/build-setup.md) for more details.

 ## License